usnistgov/REFPROP-docs/index.md

 In Excel or MATLAB, the call to SATSPLN is included in the code, but is deactivated.
 To activate this call, enter the code (press Alt-F11 in Excel) and search for this subroutine in the file (under “Modules” in Excel).
 Then read the comments above the line and activate the routine by removing the first character on that line.
 You may need to exit and restart Excel or MATLAB for this to work.

-## Calculation of Phase Diagrams for Plotting Purposes.
+## Calculation of Phase Diagrams for Plotting Purposes
 The calculation of the entire phase diagram can be difficult with the routines that require either temperature or pressure as inputs due to the second root in the retrograde region.
 An alternative routine called SATGV is available that makes this process simple through the use of density as the input; see the file Manual.txt in your Refprop\Fortran directory for a list of the inputs and outputs.
 In order to use this routine, you must first call subroutine SATSPLN, [see the details above](#calculation-of-the-critical-point-and-saturation-states-in-the-critical-region).
 Subroutine SATGV can then be called like this:
 ```
 call SATGV (t,p,z,vf,d,1,6,1,rhox,rhoy,x,y,ierr,herr)
 ```
 The inputs are composition in the z array and density (either vapor or liquid phase) in the variable d.
 The variable vf is double precision and should be set to 1.0.
 The routine will then return the temperature and pressure at this density.
 To obtain data points for the entire phase diagram, call this routine starting at a very low density in the vapor phase, and slowly increment the density until you are deep in the liquid phase at low temperatures.
 The other outputs are not necessary for this application.

-## FLSH Routines and Metastable States.
+## FLSH Routines and Metastable States

 For subroutines such as ENTHAL, ENTRO, CVCP, etc., where temperature and density are the input properties, the output property data will differ from those returned when using routines such as PHFLSH or TPFLSH when in the two-phase region.&nbsp; Any routine (except TDFLSH) that uses temperature and density as inputs will return what appears to be erroneous results in the two-phase region.&nbsp; These results&nbsp;actually show calculations directly from the equation of state without taking into account the fact that the mixture has split into two phases.&nbsp; The results would be valid for such situations where a substance is heated beyond its boiling point (a metastable state), but without boiling (such as water in a glass container being heated in a microwave).&nbsp; The results eventually end up at the spinodal, beyond which it is no longer possible to increase the temperature without boiling the liquid.&nbsp; Thus, for typical results these routines should never be used for two-phase calculations, rather the FLSH routines should be called.&nbsp; The flash routines return the properties in the liquid and vapor states, and these can be used to call routines such as THERM, CVCP, TRNPRP, etc., with the associated liquid or vapor density at the saturated temperature.

 # Error Messages

-## Convergence Failures and Forcing Phase Calculations.
+## Convergence Failures and Forcing Phase Calculations

 When using mixtures, error messages will sometimes be reported when Refprop fails to converge during an iteration, usually during the calculation of a VLE state close to the critical point.&nbsp; In some situations you may know that the point is in the single phase and wish to force the calculation in spite of the error message.&nbsp; This can be done with the '&gt;' and '&lt;' symbols.&nbsp; When one of these is attached to a number in the Specified State Points table, Refprop will assume that the point is in the liquid phase when '&gt;' is attached and in the vapor phase when '&lt;' is attached.&nbsp; Care must be taken because metastable states will be returned in the point is in the two phase.&nbsp; When a state point is above the critical point but Refprop reports a nonconvergence, you can use either of these symbols to force the calculation.&nbsp; For example, a 0.5/0.5 mixture of methane/propane will report a nonconvergence at 300 K and 10 MPa.&nbsp; A P-rho diagram shows that the point is above the critical pressure.&nbsp; Entering '300' for temperature and '10&gt;' for pressure will return the valid state point at 10.826 mol/l.
 For programming convergence errors, see [above](#calculation-of-the-critical-point-and-saturation-states-in-the-critical-region).